Rebel Wilson Celebrates ‘Year Of Health’ In Instagram Post Showcasing Stunning Weight Loss

 Rebel Wilson continued to show off her amazing weight loss in an Instagram photo on August 28, posing in a series of two gorgeous snaps.
 The 40-year-old has reportedly lost 40 pounds thus far and is moving full steam ahead toward her ultimate goal of 165 pounds, The Inquisitr previously reported.

-“Thanks for all the love so far on my “Year of Health” journey,” the Bridesmaids star captioned her recent post, emphasizing her desire to “[reach] for the candies last night after dinner” and ultimately deciding against it.
+“Thanks for all the love so far on my ‘Year of Health’ journey,” the Bridesmaids star wrote at the start of her caption, emphasizing her desire to consume sweets and how she ultimately decided against it.

-“I thought to myself ‘hmmmm…better not’ and had a bottle of water instead,” she wrote.
-“8kg’s [17 pounds] to go until I hit my goal – hopefully I can do it by the end of the year x[.]”

-In the first snap of the photo series, Rebel shoots a coy look at the camera as she sports a navy blue, fitted wrap dress.
+In the first snap of the photo series, Rebel shot a coy look at the camera while sporting a fitted navy blue wrap dress.
 The flattering frock fit perfectly around her curves, falling just above her knees and aptly accentuating her waist.
-The 3/4-length sleeves also complimented her arms, as she posed against a black-and-white wall.
-The star’s sunny blonde locks fell in a sexy, yet subtle look, lightly tousled around her face.
+The three-fourths-length sleeves also complemented her arms as she posed against a black-and-white wall.
+The star’s sunny blond locks fell in a sexy, yet subtle look, lightly tousled around her face.

-In the second photo of the series, Rebel provided an even longer shot of her outfit and physique, revealing a pair of black heels and casually yet confidently leaning on the side of the wall.
+In the second photo, Rebel provided an even longer shot of her outfit and physique, revealing a pair of black heels and casually, yet confidently leaning on the side of the wall.

 View this post on Instagram